 From April 2017, the government extended the enhanced surveillance of bacteraemias caused by Gram-negative organisms to include Klebsiella spp.
 This supports the ambition to reduce infections by 50% by 2021.
 Read NHS Improvement’s plans to reduce these infections.

-Patient-level data of any Klebsiella spp. bloodstream infections are reported monthly to Public Health England.
+Patient-level data of any Klebsiella spp. bloodstream infections are reported monthly to UK Health Security Agency.

 Klebsiella spp. data is included in our mandatory surveillance publications from October 2017.
 See Gram-negative bacteraemia infections updates.